 If the retinas are unable to be evaluated due to other abnormalities (cataracts, corneal scarring, etc.), a veterinary ophthalmologist can perform an electroretinogram (ERG), which measures the electrical activity, and thus the function, of the retinas.
 Since cataracts often develop secondary to PRA, an ERG is crucial to evaluate for PRA prior to considering cataract surgery.

-Clinical signs that a dog may have decreased vision include:
+Signs that a dog might have decreased vision include:

 - Reluctance to go down stairs